 Porporela is actually a pier and breakwater in the old harbor of the city.
-It was originally built to reduce the intensity of waves, erosion, and protect boats and ships anchored in the harbor.
-It’s a famous spot to stroll down or sit at the bench and watch seagulls, listen to the sound of waves, enjoy sunset and views of the Lokrum Island.
+It was originally built to reduce waves’ intensity, erosion and protect boats and ships anchored in the harbor.
+It’s a famous spot to stroll down or sit at the bench and watch seagulls, listen to the sound of waves, enjoy sunset and views of Lokrum Island.

 During the summer months, Porporela becomes a lively beach in Dubrovnik where travelers come to sunbathe and swim, while local youngsters love to jump into the sea from its rocks.

 Due to its location, it’s one of the perfect Dubrovnik beaches for those who come here on a day trip and would love to have a refreshing and quick swim to escape the heat.

 To get to Porporela, walk to the eastern side of Stradun, pass through the arch, turn right and walk straight towards the Sveti Ivan Tower and you are there.
 Note that as it’s not a typical beach, there are no facilities like showers, toilets, lounges, etc.

 If you are looking for attractive and best Dubrovnik beaches, make sure to check out Buža Beach, offering stunning views of the Adriatic Sea and Lokrum Island.
 The area is rocky with several concrete terraces where you can sunbathe painlessly or jump into the sea.